ahsanulhaquekhan2564-hash/supply-chain-dash-dashboard/README.md

 The original dataset is not included due to usage restrictions.

 ## How to run
+Place the dataset file in the project root as supply_chain_dataset1.csv (not included due to restrictions).
+If you don’t have the dataset, the app won’t run, but the code + visuals show the full logic
 ```bash
 pip install -r requirements.txt
 python app.py